School/AI Foundations/Core Concepts

 1. Hallucinations

-• Making up court case precedents (this got a lawyer sanctioned)
+• Making up court case precedents (this got a New York lawyer sanctioned by a judge in 2023 -- a cautionary tale that made national news)

-Defense: Always verify facts, especially for anything you'll publish or act on.
+Defense: Always verify facts, especially for anything you will publish, share publicly, or act on.
+Cross-check citations, run code before shipping it, and double-check statistics against primary sources.

 2. Training Data Cutoff

-Defense: For current events or recent information, use AI search tools (Perplexity) or verify with up-to-date sources.
+Defense: For current events or recent information, use AI search tools like Perplexity that can access the web in real time, or pair AI with manual verification against up-to-date sources.

 3. Bias

-• Gender stereotypes (assuming doctors are male, nurses are female)
+• Gender stereotypes: Assuming doctors are male, nurses are female, engineers are male, teachers are female

-• Representation gaps (performing worse for underrepresented groups)
+• Representation gaps: Performing worse for underrepresented groups, languages, or dialects

 Ethical Guidelines